 Concert Work & New Music

 Noelle employs innovative, thematic song programming to explore the works of historic and living women composers.
-Examples of her original programs include Ophelia and Her Sisters, Femmes en fleur, The Little Ghost, The Heavenly Banquet, To the Queen of My Heart, Head, Heart, and Portraits: The Self Illuminated.
+Examples of her original programs include Ophelia and Her Sisters, Femmes en fleur, The Little Ghost, The Heavenly Banquet, To the Queen of My Heart, Head, Heart, and Portraits: The Self Illuminated, The Shining Place, and Sauvez-moi de l’amour.
 Noelle received the Outstanding Performance Award in the Art Song Division of the Metropolitan International Vocal Competition, has been a semifinalist in the Mary Trueman Vocal Arts Competition with The Art Song Preservation Society of New York, and has been a Young Artist at SongFest where she coached with Martin Katz, Margo Garrett, Graham Johnson, and composer Jake Heggie.